cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 ## The λ-calculus! *(So powerful, so scary…)*

 The untyped λ-calculus celebrated its 89th birthday last November, so to say that it’s been around for a while undersells it a bit.
-It’s a pretty small system—it has only three things—there’s variables, λ-abstractions to make functions, and function application to get rid of ’em.
+It’s a pretty small system—it has only three things—there’s variables, λ-abstractions to make functions, and function applications to get rid of ’em.

 $$
 \begin{array}{l}